Lawn Care

 Photo of author

-By Mark Marino
+Written By: Mark Marino

-Hairy Bittercress Identification
+Identifying Hairy Bittercress

-How To Eliminate Hairy Bittercress
+Hairy Bittercress Lifecycle

 The good news about hairy bittercress compared to other broadleaf weeds is that it tends to be a short-lived weed.
 However, if you don’t attempt to kill or remove the hairy bittercress weed upon its arrival, it can spread seeds so that it returns year after year.